 Opening and Awards Ceremonies:

 Both the Opening Ceremonies and Awards Ceremonies will take place in a socially distant and safe environment.
 Continuing the same "pod" concept, teams will be able to sit together while keeping an acceptable amount of distance between them and other teams.
+There will be no assigned seating at Opening or Awards this year.

 Teams who are honorably mentioned during the Awards Ceremonies will stand and stay in their assigned area.
 Teams who place first, second, and third will also stay in their assigned area.
 These teams will stand when they are announced and "runners" will deliver the medals to the team.
 The runners are to help eliminate congestion in areas while the Odyssey of the Mind World Champions are announced.